Youth Composition Competition by Music Gift Co.

 Music Gift Co., Violettes by Becky, gives back to Youth Music Programs, and creates some of its own Youth Music Programs.

 Register now HERE.
-There is a $15 entry fee**.
+There is a $25 late entry fee**.
 Send Score and MP-3 or You tube by Feb.
-14, 2018 to RMChaffee1@comcast.net.
-(Registration after Dec.
-31 goes up to $20) Note that you can register by paying early, but submit entry on Feb. deadline.
+14, 2019 to RMChaffee1@comcast.net.
+Note that you can register by paying early, but submit entry on Feb. deadline.
 Thank you.

 This year, there is only one category and one age range for judging purposes, unless something surprising happens.

 Judges are past winner, Elise Arancio and University of Tennessee, Knoxville Composition Professor Andrew Lloyd Sigler.
 See more about judges at the bottom of this page.

 Prizes are - First place: $100 or choice of purse or wallet.
 Second Place: $50 gift Certificate from a Sheet Music Store Third Place: $25 Gift certificate from a Sheet Music Store